bennyLCK/tp/docs/DeveloperGuide.md

 **Extensions**

-* 3a.
+* 1a.
 No keywords are specified.

-    * 3a1.
+    * 1a1.
 PressPlanner shows an error message.

-      Use case resumes at step 2.
+      Use case resumes at step 1.

+**Use case: UC06 - Filter articles**

+**Use case: UC07 - Lookup associated people for an article**

+**Use case: UC08 - Sort articles by their date**

 ### Non-Functional Requirements